This present perfect game encourages students to talk about their life experiences and to reveal their more interesting stories.

-You can use this handout as a warm up exercise before you begin the game.
+You can use this handout as a warm up activity to give a more controlled practice.

 The aim of this game is to be the only person standing up by sharing a life experience and inviting other students to stand if they’ve also had the same experience.

 Demonstrate the game using some examples from your own life.
 For example: